ISTE Standards

 Educators continually improve their practice by learning from and with others, and exploring proven and promising practices that leverage technology to improve student learning.

 I believe that great teaching begins with being a learner myself.
-I am always looking for ways to grow—whether through graduate coursework, professional development, online learning, or collaboration with colleagues.
-I enjoy exploring new instructional strategies and digital tools that strengthen my practice and help me create meaningful learning experiences for my students.
-Staying curious and continually learning allows me to model the same mindset I hope to inspire in my classroom.
+I am always seeking opportunities to grow- whether through graduate coursework, professional development, online learning, or collaboration with colleagues.
+I enjoy exploring new instructional strategies and digital tools that strengthen my practice and support meaningful learning experiences for my students.
+Staying curious and committed to continuous learning allows me to model the same mindset I hope to inspire in my classroom.

 Leader